neodaoist/guilds888/README.md

 ## The Art

-- There are 8 art STYLES, eg Starry Night, Anime, Cave Art, etc.
+- There are 8 art STYLES, from Cave Art to Solarpunk, Starry Night to Psychedelia
 - There are 64 audio-emotional moments (8 guilds x 8 styles)
 - Each an edition of 8, for a total of 512 moments (8x8x8)